Lifting subgroups of $\mathrm{PSL}_2$ to $\mathrm{SL}_2$ over local fields: Background

 and $\fix(g)$ is the horoball defined by the ray $\mathcal{O}_Ke_1+u^{-v(x)+n}\mathcal{O}_Ke_2$ for $n \ge 0$ \cite[Proposition 20]{BC}.
-Since $g$ has finite order, $K$ must have characteristic $p$, whence $g$ has order $p$ and it is straightforward to check that each non-trivial power $g^i$ has the same horoball as its fixed point set.

-Hence we may assume $\overline{g}$ is diagonalisable over either $K$ or a quadratic extension $K'$ of $K$.
+Since $g$ has finite order, $K$ must have characteristic $p$, whence $g$ has order $p$.
+We may assume $\overline{g}$ is diagonalisable over either $K$ or a quadratic extension $K'$ of $K$.
 In the first case, $\fix(g)$ is a band with nerve the unique bi-infinite ray between the ends of $T_K$ determined by the eigenvectors of $\overline{g}$.
 In the latter case, we consider the bi-infinite ray $S'$ between the ends of the Bruhat--Tits tree $T_{K'}$ corresponding to $K'$ determined by the eigenvectors of $\overline{g}$.
 The intersection $S' \cap T_K$ is either a vertex or the midpoint of an edge, and that vertex/edge is the nerve of $\fix(g)$; see \cite[Proposition 18]{BC} for further details. \end{proof}

 \begin{coro} If $g,h\in \pslk$ are finite order elements which commute, then either: \begin{itemize} \item $\fix(g)$ and $\fix(h)$ are both bands with the same nerve; or \item $\fix(g)$ and $\fix(h)$ are both horoballs with the same fixed end. \end{itemize} In particular, either $\fix(g) \subseteq \fix(h)$ or $\fix(h) \subseteq \fix(g)$. \end{coro} \begin{proof} If $g$ is represented by a unipotent element in $\slk$, then the representatives of $g$ and $h$ in $\slk$ can be simultaneously conjugated into upper triangular unipotent matrices with top right entries $x_g$ and $x_h$ respectively.
 The proof of \Cref{fix-classes} shows that $\fix(g)$ and $\fix(h)$ are both horoballs, and that $\fix(g) \subseteq \fix(h)$ if $v(x_g) \le v(x_h)$ and $\fix(h) \subseteq \fix(g)$ otherwise.